 The BA program in Law, Technology and Culture represents the focal point for pre-law education at NJIT and a new way to prepare students at a technological university for careers in law and law-related areas of business and government, as well as for further graduate study in various disciplines.
 At the same time, by investigating the nature and significance of law in widely different cultures and historical periods, it provides students with a broadly comparative perspective on the nature of legal thought and practice.
 Special features of the NJIT program include: an interdisciplinary curriculum focused on law in relation to technology, media, environment, health, and culture.
 Detailed degree requirements are listed in the NJIT Undergraduate Catalog:

-An honors orientation, hands-on internships in law; a senior seminar in law, technology and culture; and a patent law option available to students pursuing careers as patent attorneys or patent examiners are among the benefits of this program that also. includes the opportunity for exceptionally well-qualified students to matriculate in an accelerated BA/JD program with the Seton Hall School of Law.
+An honors orientation, hands-on internships in law; a senior seminar in law, technology and culture; and a patent law option available to students pursuing careers as patent attorneys or patent examiners are among the benefits of this program that also includes the opportunity for exceptionally well-qualified students to matriculate in an accelerated BA/JD program with the Seton Hall School of Law or.
 In this "3 + 3" program students study for three years at NJIT and move on to Seton Hall School of Law or Pace School of Law to combine their senior year of the Bachelor of Arts in Law, Technology and Culture with their first year of law school.
 Because this is a highly competitive program, freshman applicants should have records of strong academic performance and SAT composite scores in mathematics and critical reading of at least 1300.

 What does the program cover?